 The John Bartram Arboretum Heiser Circle Tree Walk

 The John Bartram Arboretum is named in honor of the Quaker, John Bartram (1699-1777) who is sometimes referred to as the “first American botanist.”
 He traveled throughout the colonies collecting and cataloging plants.
 Many were exported to Europe in “Bartram’s Boxes.”
-Many of the trees in the Arboretum were listed in his 1783 Bartram’s Broadside (an ephemeral message printed on one side of a sheet of paper) and are shown in bold type.
+Many of the trees in the Arboretum were listed in his 1783 Bartram’s Broadside (an ephemeral message printed on one side of a sheet of paper).
 Explore a portion of the Arboretum adjacent to the Heiser Community Center.
 Some trees have many names.
 Scientific or binomial names (genus, species) are given per the International Code of Nomenclature for algae, fungi, and plants (sic) where possible.
-Click here to follow a geographical information systems trail guide online or use the downloadable PDF version.
-Bold numbers identify trees on the walk.
-Blue underlined text denotes links to web sites.
-Tree locations are accurate, but may be difficult to see or absent from the spring 2017aerial map of Lorain County.
+Tree locations are accurate, but may be difficult to see or absent from the spring 2017 aerial map of Lorain County, Ohio.

 Begin the Tree Walk

 You can use the geographical information systems trail guide online.
 PDF versions of this Tree Walk are also available in a letter-sized document or legal-sized document for download and printing.

 Turn right after leaving the Heiser Community Center.

 - The entrance is flanked by Callery Pear trees (Pyrus calleryana).
 White blossoms in the spring produce inedible fruit favored by birds in the fall when its leaves turn colors that range from yellow and orange to purple and bronze.
 This non-native tree is aggressively invasive and considered to be a scourge by the Ohio Environmental Council.